Homepage look and feel

 We strongly encourage you to try the merge code approach though, as it is slightly more accessible for screen readers and much easier to work with for future styling needs.

-You can add to your knowledge base's Custom HTML and Custom CSS to extract the category icons and display them!
+Add to your knowledge base's Custom HTML and Custom CSS to extract the category icons and display them.

 Before you begin